B-Mohammed2/Assignment3/README.md

 5. install psycopg2 (pip3 install psycopg2)For Mac (pip3 install psycopg2-binary)
 Required Python packages installed.
 You can install them by running the following command:

-## SQL
-I have designed a database with two tables to enhance the functionality of the web application:

-### First Table

-I have created a table that includes the following columns for student details:

-* First Name
-* Last Name
-* Date of Birth
-* Address
-* Email Address
-* Contact Number
-* Next of Kin
-* Relationship to Next of Kin
-* Next of Kin's Phone Number
-* Next of Kin's Email
-* Reference Number
-This table is designed to store and manage the personal information and contact details of students.

-### Second Table

-To track students' attendance, I have created a separate table.
-This table includes the following columns:

-* Student ID: A unique identifier for each student.
-* Subject: Details of the subjects or courses that students are attending.
-* Date: The date on which the attendance is recorded.
-* Attendance Status: The status of attendance for each student on a particular date.
-This table allows you to keep a record of students' attendance for different subjects or courses, providing valuable information for monitoring and analyzing attendance patterns.

 <!-- how to set up the program -->
 # Deployment